Knivlac/OSP-OnlineWeb/doc/project_description.md

 Document 🗒️: Project Goal, Functions, and Software Architecture

+Update 19/05/2023 : Reducing the scope of the project due to time constrain

 1. Project Goal 🏹:

-The goal of our project is to develop a simple online shop website that provides users with a convenient platform to browse and purchase products.
+The goal of our project is to develop a simple online book shop website that provides users with a convenient platform to browse and purchase products.
 For this project, the products featured on the website will only be books.
 The website will have a user-friendly interface with a landing page displaying a catalogue of books.
 Additionally, the website will incorporate a login system for both users and administrators.

 The primary objectives of the project are as follows:
 - Provide users with the ability to browse through the inventory of products.
 - Implement a secure login functionality for users and administrators.
 - Enable administrators to manage the website, including maintaining web server services, managing prices, and adding/removing items.
 - Implement a cart function for users, allowing them to add products for purchase, and keeping a record of purchase history.
+(Optional)

 Note: This is not a real E-commerce website.
 No real transactions will be involved.